rishm069/terraform-eks/README.md

   * Namespace for the application (default name: `dummy-app`)
 * Private repository in ECR (default repository name: `dummy-app`)

-After all the infrastructure is deployed successfully, the application is installed via [Helm-chart](./helm/) into namespace for the application.
+After all the infrastructure is deployed successfully, the application is installed via [Helm-chart](./helm/) into the namespace for the application.

 To check the application locally run: